master-harvey/shortURLs/README.md

 `npm i`

-`cdk deploy --parameters URL=your.URL --parameters KEY=yourpasskey`
+`cdk deploy --parameters URL=yoururl.tld --parameters KEY=yourpasskey`

 Then configure your DNS records using the output from the deployment.
+You can optionally specify your management subdomain using the SUB parameter `--parameters SUB=subdomain`

 Changing your managment URL or KEY is as easy as running the command again with the parameter(s) you wish to change: